benschlegel/OWLDLE/README.md

 - 🦿 Following modern accessiblity recommendations
   - Fully compatible with screen readers
   - Entire website can be navigated/used with keyboard inputs only
+  - All dialogs use search parameters (meaning you can share a link where e.g. the feedback dialog is open)
 - 🕵 Anonymous + EU compliant analytics (using [`Plausible`](https://plausible.io/))
 - ⚡ Blazingly fast through server side rendering + vercel edge functions/distributed servers
 - 📃 Follows modern SEO standards